clinical-meteor/hello-healthcare/readme.md

 ## hello-healthcare

-Hello World for the Clinical Meteor distro.
+Hello World for the Clinical Meteor release track.

 ================================
 #### Installation